Clinical Professor, Media & Strategic Communication Department

 The USFL: The Rebel League the NFL Didn’t Respect But Feared.
 The book was referenced in Jeff Pearlman's “Football for a Buck: The Crazy Rise and Crazier Demise of the USFL” and Chris Walker’s “Fallen Generals: The History of the New Jersey Generals, the USFL’s Glamour Team.”

-Professor Damergis brings 30 years of broadcasting experience to the department as a sports producer, reporter and author.
-He is is currently a freelance reporter for the Fantasy Sports Network and a sports anchor for Fox News Headlines Radio Network.
+Professor Mike Damergis brings over 30 years of broadcasting experience to the department as a sports producer, reporter and author.

-In fall 2018, Prof. Damergis will lead a team of faculty an students in hosting and producing the “Iona College Radio Hour” on WVOX in New Rochelle.
+In fall 2018, Prof. Damergis led a team of faculty and students in hosting and producing the “Iona College Radio Hour” on WVOX in New Rochelle.

 Prof. Damergis produced and anchored “Baseball This Morning” on Sirius-XM from 2006 through 2010 and was instrumental in launching the first-ever Fantasy Sports Radio channel.
-His career also includes serving as the radio game-day producer for the New York Giants in 2004 and 2009.
-He also was a sports talk show producer for WFAN, Fox Sports Radio and The Fan 590 in Toronto.
+His career includes serving as the radio game-day producer for the New York Giants in 2004 and 2009.
+He also was a sports talk show producer for WFAN, Fox Sports Radio in Los Angeles and The Fan 590 in Toronto.